Duke vs Tennessee Players to Watch - Second Round

 Top Players to Watch: Duke vs. Tennessee - Second Round

-The Duke Blue Devils and the Tennessee Volunteers are slated to square off in the second round of the NCAA tournament on Saturday at Amway Center, with a start time of 2:40 PM ET.
-When these two squads hit the floor, Kyle Filipowski and Santiago Vescovi are two players to watch.
+When the Duke Blue Devils and Tennessee Volunteers face off in the second round of the NCAA tournament at Amway Center on Saturday at 2:40 PM ET, Kyle Filipowski and Santiago Vescovi will be two of the top players to watch.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.